 - Stick to a schedule.
 The great thing about doing things at home is that your schedule is flexible, but, you should have a schedule to flex.
 If you sit around waiting “until you feel like it,” well, that might be never.
 Obviously, you don’t want to push yourself after an exhausting day at work or if you’re not feeling well, but if you know that 10 am to noon is for working out, you’ll be more likely to stick to it.

 - Avoid distractions.
 Easier said than done, right?
 But by selecting the right place and time for exercise, you may find it’s easier to get into the zone than you think.
 Choose a space where you won’t be distracted, and a time when you know your boss won’t be calling you and your friends will be too busy to drop by.
+It is vital to get into the right headspace to do anything productive and great.
 You may want to let your family know that you need a little help staying focused, by which you mean: Go find something else to do and don’t bug me for a little while!

 At-Home Workouts with Minimal Equipment